LumaPictures/pymel/maintenance/README.md

     import pymel.internal.cmdcache as cmdcache
     cmdcache.fixCodeExamples()
     ```
+  - Change any other settings you might want saved, before we lock them
+    - ie, I recommend in the script editor menus, turning on "History" >
+    "Show stack trace" in case something goes wrong
+  - Quit maya (which should cause it to save it's prefs)
+  - Lock the perms of the prefs folder - running the examples can change a lot
+    of stuff, and we want to make sure none of it is saved:
+    - In windows:
+      ```
+      REM lock perms so it can't be written to - if you just deny "write", REM user can still delete, which some of the pref saving routines do!
+      REM (ie, when saving scriptEditorTemp, it first deletes all entries, REM then tries to write!)
+      icacls maya_fixCodeExamples /deny %USERNAME%:(OI)(CI)(DE,DC,WD,AD,WA,WEA)
+      ```
+      - if you want to restore write perms later, run this:
+        ```
+        icacls maya_fixCodeExamples /remove:d %USERNAME%
+        ```

+    - in Linux/MacOS:
+      ```bash
+      chmod -R u-w maya_fixCodeExamples
+      ```
+      - if you want to restore write perms later, run this:
+        ```
+        chmod -R u+w maya_fixCodeExamples
+        ```

+  - Be warned that the next step will cause your computer to freak out and
+    possibly crash as it runs all of the examples from the Autodesk docs.
+    Simply restart Maya and repeat until you get all the way through.

+  - To process new autodesk doc examples and add them to the examples cache,
+    relaunch maya and run the python script command you pasted in earlier.

+### 8b) Build the docs

+  - WARNING: When I last attempted to build the docs on windows, the inheritance
+    graphs were not generated properly, despite the fact that graphviz was
+    installed, and the proper executable path was passed into
+    `docs.build(graphviz_dot=...)`.
+As a result, I just ended up building the
+    docs on Linux, where the graphs were generated correctly.
+Would like to
+    track down why this isn't working on Windows at some point, but may just
+    keep building the docs on Linux for now...

   - copy the list of internal commands provided by autodesk to `docs/internalCmds.txt`,
     or `docs/internalCommandList.txt`